Mycobee/mycobee/README.md

 My name is Rob (he/him).
 I strive to light up the world and people's lives with computers.
 I care deeply about privacy, freedom, equity, and the environment.

 I plan to iron this README out more in the future.
-But for now...I build FOSS tools, work as an SRE at [Doximity](https://github.com/doximity), help small organizations and non-profits succeed digitally, climb mountains, and sing songs.
+But for now...I build FOSS tools and work as an SRE at [Doximity](https://github.com/doximity), help small organizations and non-profits succeed digitally, climb mountains, and sing songs.

 I enjoy Ruby, Linux, and kindness ❤️